gracequantum/MPS2/README.md

 Where the physical bond `pb_out` will also be used latter.

 ### Generate matrix product operator(MPO)
-You can use `gqmps2::MPOGenerator` to generate MPO contains any one-site and two-site terms.
+You can use `gqmps2::MPOGenerator` to generate MPO contains any one-site or two-site terms.
 The following example tells you how to generate the Hamiltonian of the Heisenberg model.

 ```cpp
 auto zero_div = QN({QNNameVal("Sz", 0)});